Thurler/sfml-surgery-engine/codeorganization.md

 ### 6.1 - Common Enemy State

 A basic class that extends the functionality of a state to that of an enemy.
-Since enemies are very diverse, there really isn't anything right now in common between all enemies, but the groundwork is in place if needed.
+Since enemies are very diverse, there really isn't much common between all enemies, currently only the passive damage is applied.
+A virtual function is used to get how much (permanent) damage per second the enemy should do, and it's applied inside the common's implementation of an apply damage method.

 ### 6.2 - Small Cut Enemy State